sudeshi1/python-api-challenge/README.md

 #### Tasks

-- Create a heat map that displays the humidity for every city from Part I
+**Create a heat map that displays the humidity for every city from Part I**

 ![Heat Map](/Images/map1.png)

-- Narrow down the DataFrame to find your ideal weather condition.
-For example:
+**Narrow down the DataFrame to find your ideal weather condition**
 1. A max temperature lower than **80 degrees but higher than 70**
 2. Wind speed less than **10 mph**
 3. Zero cloudiness

-- Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country
+**Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country**

 ![Heat Map - Hotel](/Images/map2.png)